martinfrances107/rust_d3_geo/README.md

     Here is an overview of the key nodes.

      **Clipping**: Is the process of removing hidden geometry.
-When displaing a globe for example africa and austraila will neve been visible in the same view.
-Two stratergeis are used "Antimeridian" and "ClipAngle" [ See clip_angle_set() and clip_angle_reset() ]
+When displaying a globe for example africa and australia will never been visible in the same view.
+Two strategies are used "Antimeridian" and "ClipAngle" [ See clip_angle_set() and clip_angle_reset() ]

-     **Resampling**: Dense geometry can be reduced by declaring a separation distance under which points, used to describe polyogns and lines, are considered indistinguiable [ See precision_set() ]
+     **Resampling**: Dense geometry can be reduced by declaring a separation distance under which points, used to describe polygons and lines, are considered indistinguishable [ See precision_set() ]

-     **Bounding**: A projection space box can be set, and only geomtry within this extent will be displayed.
+     **Bounding**: A projection space box can be set, and only geometry within this extent will be displayed.
 Polygons partially inside the box are restructured to conform to the edges of the box. [ See clip_extent_set() clip_extent_clear() ]

       **Endpoints** are special path nodes which hold the result of a calculation.
-A variey of endpoint are available Area, Centroid, Length which can be use to compute properties about polygons or lines.
+A variety of endpoint are available Area, Centroid, Length which can be use to compute properties about polygons or lines.
 These examples only show endpoints that render to a HTML canvas element or a SVG path element.

-    When rendering to a HTML canvas the endpoint holds Path2D "rendering conext"
+    When rendering to a HTML canvas the endpoint holds Path2D "rendering context"

       ```rust
        //  Construct a PathBuilder linked to Path2d